Getty Images

 Getty Images/iStock

 Siri is pretty excited about the Christmas holiday.
 How excited?
-It's not just counting the days, or even the minutes — but the seconds.
-You can find out exactly how many, for your specific time zone, by asking on a HomePod Mini or even your iPhone, "Hey Siri, How many seconds until Christmas?"
-You'll see the number on the screen and Siri will also tell you aloud.
+It's not just counting the days or even the minutes — but the seconds.
+You can find out exactly how many, for your specific time zone, by asking on a HomePod Mini or even your iPhone, "Hey Siri, how many seconds are there until Christmas?"
+You'll see the number on the screen, and Siri will tell you aloud.

-There are other ways you can engage Siri for the holidays too, from wishing Apple's smart assistant a "Merry Christmas," to asking the smart assistant where how you can track Santa, which we've outlined below.
+You can also engage Siri for the holidays, from wishing Apple's smart assistant a "Merry Christmas" to asking the smart assistant how you can track Santa, which we've outlined below.

 You can place a call to Santa too